Road Trips

 Photograph by Theodora Sutcliffe

-With vehicles for hire running from sexy custom bikes and Lamborghinis through tiny Scoopy scooters and well-traveled, open-top Suzukis, Bali can be road-trip heaven.
+With vehicles for hire running from sexy custom bikes and Lamborghinis through tiny Scoopy scooters and well-traveled, open-top Suzukis, Bali can be road-trip heaven, regardless of what set of wheels speaks to you.
 Sure, traffic can be hectic, and left-side city driving is for the bold.
-But having your own wheels gives you a freedom tours just don’t deliver, perfect for that holiday spirit.
+But having your own vehicle gives you a freedom and flexibility that pre-arranged tours just don’t deliver.

 As always, check for travel restrictions and closures when planning your trip.
 And plan ahead: Comprehensive travel insurance and the right license, including an Indonesian driving permit, are musts.
 Traveling on two wheels?
 Wear a helmet.